zkutasi/homelab/README.md

 Let us assume, you will try to use Ansible, so how to do it?

 1. Install Ansible on a control machine
-2. Fill /etc/ansible/hosts file with your hosts
+2. Create an Ansible inventory with your hosts
-3. Fill /etc/ansible/host_vars/xxx files, where xxx are YAML files named after your hosts
+3. Fill host_vars and group_vars to set up variables in the playbook roles
 4. Use ansible-vault to encrypt these files, since most probably you will need passwords in them
 5. Now it is a good time to test the connections with the ping module of Ansible
-6. Rewrite the existing playbook push_scripts.yml, or create your own
+6. Rewrite the existing playbook setup.yml, or create your own
 7. Use ansible-playbook to execute the script-pushing to the right machines to the right places, without having a single concern whether you miss something or not.

 ## Running the tests